 At least 80% of the property managers were not in favor of continuing their businesses with Zillow, whereas the percentage of managers who were unsure of their marketing strategy was equal to the percentage of people who were content with Zillow and it's services.
 Shockingly, if the property managers in larger percentage continue to turn down Zillow's cheaper packages every month, there is a definite chance of people transitioning from a definite "Yes" to a "Maybe".
 Here's what property managers had to say:

 Let's unpack that particular statement, shall we?
 Although it seemed like almost every rental unit advertised on Zillow had a lot of inquiries coming in, the reality was that the source of these inquiries were poor-quality leads which barely added any value to the lead generation cycle.
-A large proportion of property managers seemed to be better off without Zillow; some even went as far as to claim that Facebook Marketplace was better at generating quality leads.
-Once Zillow started charging for rental listings, property managers had to reconsider available options in the market and conduct a cost-benefit analysis.
+A large proportion of property managers seemed to be better off without Zillow; some even went as far as to claim that Facebook Marketplace was better and a great Zillow alternative, generating quality leads.
+Once Zillow started charging for rental listings, property managers had to reconsider available options in the market, look for Zillow alternatives and conduct a cost-benefit analysis.
 Surprisingly it appeared to most that Zillow was only resulting in junk leads and had lower conversion rates than other free options.
 Thus, making Zillow an ineffective marketing channel for their rental units.

 Property managers reported that Zillow had inaccurate listing information up for their rental units.
 The site would not show the units for the categories they were tagged in, or sometimes even show them in different locations or cities altogether!
 These technical errors lead to multiple potential tenants ignoring the listing completely, resulting in a loss of quality leads for property managers as well as dollars lost in ad expenditure.
 This left property managers asking themselves what the point in paying for a listing was if the listing doesn't even show up for their potential tenants?